-This modifier generate bonds between pairs of particles using a distance-based criterion.
-Optionally, the generation can be restricted to one or more pairs of particle types.
+This modifier generates new bonds between pairs of particles using a distance-based criterion.
+Optionally, the generation can be further restricted to certain pairs of particle types.

 You can choose between two modes of operation:

 A single cutoff radius is used to create bonds between pairs of particles, irrespective of their type.

 This mode gives you more control over which particle types get connected by bonds.

 The table lists all pair-wise combinations of particle types defined for the current system.